Following Jumia: Is The NYSE’s First African Listing A Worthy Trade?

 Mastercard purchased $50 million of Jumia’s original trading shares.
 This single trade created a frenzy around the company which saw its stocks rise by up to 70% at one point in the trading.
 Before the close of trading on the same day, Jumia stock prices were up a staggering 74%.

-Shortly after, Jumia stocks have been selling at 30% up from the initial trade value.
-This means that the company shares have stabilised.
-Growth continued, albeit at a slower pace since.
+Shortly after, Jumia stocks were selling at 30% up from the initial trade value.
+This means that the company shares stabilised, though they have seen huge swings.

 Jumia Prospects

-Jumia operates in 14 African countries.
-It is the dominant e-commerce platform in most of these countries, with the exception of a few.
+Jumia operates in many African countries.
+It is the dominant e-commerce platform in many of these countries, with the exception of a few.
 While it is considered ‘ The first African startup’ to launch on the NYSE market, it is partly German-owned.

-Given that this startup has already created a buzz in the stock market, investing in Jumia at the early stages could be profitable, especially while large investors are still keen.
+Given that this company has already created a buzz in the stock market, investing in Jumia might be profitable, especially while large investors are still keen.
+That said, its rocky road since has shown that its share prices can swing in both directions, requiring careful risk management.